02 Nov GET OUT

 This startling awareness is a warning.
 Not to be vulnerable or susceptible to wishing things were the way he wants them to be.
 In a strange way, inducing Chris into a flashback/remembering of his trauma, Missy actually does him an unintended favor.
 She “helps” him break out of the paralysis of fear he was in as a young boy who lost his mom.

 And, so: Chris begins to watch – Georgina and Walter, and then, Logan.
-Although it’s not a smooth path to get there – #Never Again starts to take over.
+Although it’s not a smooth path to get there – Get Out and #Never Again starts to take over.

 What Chris sees, and what we see through his eyes, are frightening signs of trauma (and mind control).
 Georgina is in the trance Missy Armitage keeps her in.
 She’s pretty much a robot.
 In her stilted, fake, state her too broad, bright and put-on smiles, her speech; her pleasantries are wooden.